 Numeracy descriptors are allowed for ESL participants, and speaking and listening descriptors are allowed for participants in ABE and ASE, if the participants’ needs and the program’s instruction warrant such an approach.

+For IET participants, testing might only be in the Basic Education domain identified as most critical for the participant to succeed in Workforce Training, as documented on the syllabus’ common learning objectives.

 Achievement on a Pretest-Posttest MSG is documented in TEAMS by entering the test in accordance with the requirements published in the Assessment Guide.

-Postsecondary Enrollment MSG
+Postsecondary Enrollment MSG (Type 1b)

-NLF: AEL grantees must be aware that to attain a Postsecondary Enrollment MSG, a participant must:
+NLF: AEL grantees must be aware that to attain a Type 1b MSG, a participant must:

 exit AEL services and have no planned gap; and

-be enrolled in a Postsecondary Education or Training program that leads to a Postsecondary Credential during the same program year but after the participant exited.
+after Exit, be enrolled in a Postsecondary Education or Training program that leads to a Postsecondary Credential during the same program year.
+Developmental education, including college English for Speakers of Other Languages and student development courses, does not meet this requirement, as these courses are prerequisites to Postsecondary Education or Training.

-AEL grantee must obtain and file enrollment documentation in a Postsecondary Education or Training program.
+NLF: AEL grantees must obtain and file enrollment documentation in a Postsecondary Education or Training program.
 Examples of enrollment documentation include:

 official verification of enrollment;